KRISTEN HAS FISHED FOR A LIVING. HER DAD WAS JEALOUS.

 Kristen is a graduate of the Quinnipiac University School of Law and the Honors Program at the University of Connecticut, and also studied Irish, European, international and comparative law at Trinity College in Dublin.
 She is a founding executive board member of the Connecticut Bar Association’s LGBT Section, and is a member of the Connecticut Bar Association, the Hartford County Bar Association, the National LGBT Bar Association, the Greater Connecticut Gay & Lesbian Chamber of Commerce, the Metro Hartford Alliance, and Business for Downtown Hartford.
 In 2013, she was a panelist at the Connecticut Bar Association symposium “Supreme Change: The Legal Landscape After Windsor,” speaking on the practical implications of theWindsor decision on LGBT clients in practice areas including immigration, family law, tax, and estate planning.
 In 2014 she guest lectured at her law school alma mater on same-sex estate planning, and was a guest panelist on “The Business of Law” at the University of Connecticut School of Law.
 In 2015, she was a speaker on family law at the Connecticut Bar Association’s panel on “Recent Developments in Marriage Equality and Some Practical Implications for Practitioners.”

-Kristen is an original board member of Night Fall.
-She devotes the majority of her pro bono legal work to local arts organizations.
+Kristen was an original board member of Night Fall, and served as a judge of the Obama Administration’s Strong Cities, Strong Communities (SC2) Challenge.
+She served as a Commissioner of the City of Hartford Planning and Zoning Commission.
+Kristen devotes the majority of her pro bono legal work to local arts organizations.

 She is a Connecticut attorney.
 And office designer.